quantcdn/quant-cloud-environment-var-action/README.md

 ### `set`

 Sets or updates environment variables.
+Behavior depends on the `replace` parameter:

+**Merge Mode** (default, `replace: false`):
+- Updates each variable individually via separate API calls
+- **Preserves existing variables** not in your input
+- Safe for adding/updating specific variables
+- Slower for large batches but safer

+**Replace Mode** (`replace: true`):
+- Uses the **fast bulk API** (single API call)
+- **Replaces ALL variables** - removes any not in your input
+- Fast for complete environment resets
+- ⚠️ **Destructive**: Deletes existing variables not specified

 Supports three input methods that can be combined:

 1. **env_file**: Path to a .env file
    - Supports `KEY=VALUE` format